Turns out the adage that only death and taxes are certain isn’t 100% true — in a good way.

 If you’re getting workers’ compensation benefits, you don’t have to pay taxes on them.
 Nor is there tax on income from workers' comp you get due to a workplace illness or injury.

-However, it can impact the taxes on your retirement plan if you retired because of an illness or injury or if your Social Security benefits took a hit from workers comp payments.
+However, it can impact the taxes for your retirement readiness if you retired because of an illness or injury or if your Social Security benefits took a hit from workers comp payments.

 Bottom line